junaidk/dummy-operator/README.md

 ## Getting Started

 ### Prerequisites
-- go version v1.22.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

 ### Deploy

+Run `kubectl kustomize config/default | kubectl apply -f -`

-Run `make deploy` to deploy operator to cluster in current kubectl context.
+to deploy operator to cluster in current kubectl context.

 Verify that the dummy-operator is up and running: